-There’s a nasty piece of work (Gary Waddell) sneering around the stables, and a mock-Italian landlady (Marion Edward), and a nice clean-cut boy-next-door type (one-time Aussie pop star heart-throb, Mark Holden).
+There’s a nasty piece of work (Gary Waddell) sneering around the stables, mock-Italian landlady Mrs Gianini (Marion Edward), and a nice clean-cut boy-next-door type called Barry (one-time Aussie pop star heart-throb Mark Holden in his first feature film role).

 There are lashings of rural activities, including early-morning track work and racecourse atmosphere at Caulfield caught by Vince Monton’s camera.